tuanha1305/Segmentation/README.md

 ## Custom Model Architecture

-This project includes custom implementations of ISNet, MODNet, and U2Net.
+This project includes custom implementations of `ISNet`, `MODNet`, and `U2Net`.
 The model architectures can be found in the `model/` directory.
 You can modify these files to experiment with different network structures.

 ## Evaluation Metrics